ViralTexts/gtr-clusters/clusters/18601120-sn85025007-SingularVegetableSkeleton.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+180 years.
+Near the grave stood a venerable
+apple tree, when and by whom planted is not
+known.
+This tree had sent two of its main
+roots in to the graves of Mr. and Mrs. Wil­
+liams.
+The larger root had pushed its way
 through the earth till it reached the precise
 spot occupied by the skull of Roger Williams.
 There making a turn as if going round the